 It is worth noting that there remain challenges.
-It is really hard to tie up what managers say to objective outcomes and so the authors use self-reported decision outcomes.
-Highlighting this shouldn’t be seen as a criticism.
-We need to come at problems from multiple angles as no single angle is going to work perfectly.
+It is really hard to tie up what managers say to objective outcomes.
+As such, the authors use self-reported decision outcomes.
+I highlight the use of self-reported measures.
+To clarify, this should not be seen as a criticism.
+Simply put we need to come at problems from multiple angles.
+No single angle, therefore, is going to work perfectly.

 Read: Ofer Mintz, Timothy J. Gilbride, Peter Lenk, and Imran S. Currim (2020) The Right Metrics for Marketing-Mix Decisions, International Journal of Research in Marketing, https://www.sciencedirect.com/science/article/abs/pii/S0167811620300616